Vorhees/RCDT/README.txt

             To log in as Transcriber: Email -> testTranscriber1@test.com | Password -> Testpw4!
             To log in as IRB Reviewer: Email -> testIRBReviewer1@test.com | Password -> Testpw5!

+3/27/2019 - Participants can be registered by the researcher and can log               in.

+            To log in as Participant: User ID = A | Session Key = 1 User ID = B | Session Key = 2
+                                      User ID = C | Session Key = 3
+                                      User ID = D | Session Key = 4

 ==========================================================================
 ==========================================================================
 ==========================================================================